realiotech/multi-staking/README.md

 # multi-staking-module

-The multi-staking-module is a module that allows the cosmos-sdk staking system to support many types of token
+The multi-staking-module is a module that allows the cosmos-sdk staking system to support many types of coin

 ## Multi staking design